Skip to content

 What to see and do:

 • Take a wildlife river tour.
-You’ll see thousands of fireflies light up the sky as well as Proboscis monkeys which are endemic the area.
-Plus, they are the funniest monkeys on the planet with their long hanging noses and big pot bellies.
+You’ll see thousands of fireflies light up the sky, as well as Proboscis monkeys, which are endemic to the area.
+Plus, they are the funniest monkeys on the planet with their long-hanging noses and big pot bellies.
 I am pretty sure one of my uncles had a very similar look (not you, Uncle Jeff)!

 • Have a cocktail and watch the sunset from the Waterfront.